wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "That's what the tea is for," Rooke said solemnly, then broke into a smile when the others laughed.

 As they gathered their equipment and prepared to leave, Ivy found herself looking around the reading room with new eyes.
-It wasn't just a basement meeting space—it was a command center, a workshop, a haven for people who'd chosen to carry responsibility most others never even suspected existed.
+It wasn't just a basement meeting space; it was a command center, a workshop, a haven for people who'd chosen to carry responsibility most others never even suspected existed.

 The key tag clinked against the token in her pocket as she stood, and for the first time since arriving in Greywater, she felt like she might truly belong somewhere.